natyusha/ShokoRelay.bundle/README.md

 - Web

 #### Combining Series
-If you have TheTVDB matching enabled in Shoko the agent will prioritise episode numbering from it by default.
+If you have TheTVDB matching enabled in Shoko and `SingleSeasonOrdering` disabled the agent will prioritise episode numbering from it by default.
 This allows shows which are separated on AniDB to be combined into a single entry inside Plex.
 To Achieve this simply multi-select the series in your Plex library which you know are part of a single TheTVDB entry then select `Merge`.

 Using Fairy Tail as an example all of the following series can be safely merged into a single entry in Plex if they are correctly matched to TheTVDB in Shoko:
 - Fairy Tail